JulianDomingo/WebSecurity/project3/README.md

 The following advanced user stories are optional:

-* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+* Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
-  * [ ]  Identify the security principal not being followed.
+  * [X]  Identify the security principal not being followed: Defense in Depth
-  * [ ]  Write a short description of how the code could be modified to be more secure.
+  * [X]  Write a short description of how the code could be modified to be more secure:
+	 The objective states to add login requirements to "almost all" staff area pages, since there are some that don't require a login.
+However, it doesn't hurt the user to implement additional, redundant layers of security if it means decreasing the chances of a malicious attack.
+In my previous answer to objective #4, I stated that the redirected index.php files don't require a login.
+However, what if the attacker were to enter the redirected index.php directly?
+Since the URL is in full exposure (at least for this project), it won't take much effort to find the index.php files that don't have the require_login() method appended.
+Without the required login, the attacker could change the redirect_to() method to link to the attacker's malicious site through CSRF, and ultimately gain access to private information.
+To strengthen the security of the code, simply append the require_login() method to *all* staff pages.

 * [ ] Bonus Objective 2: Add CSRF protections to all forms in the staff directory